data-edu/data-science-in-education/_book/16-teaching-data-science.md

 # Teaching Data Science {#c16}

 This book is focused on the application of data science to education.
 In other words, this book focuses on how to apply data science to questions of teaching, learning, and educational systems.
-The previous chapters have addresses these topics narratively and in the form of walk-throughs for common questions (or problems) and the types of data encountered in education.
+The previous chapters have addresses these topics through narrative and in the form of walkthroughs for common questions (or problems) and the types of data encountered in education.

 While this book is focused on applying data science to education, an important consideration for data science is how to teach others about it.
 This is particularly the case for a book that is by a team of authors who are involved in education.
 Also, we expect readers of this book - many who will also be involved in education - will be interested in teaching others about data science.